Well Details

 LinerSmaller diameter extension of the production string

-For each string fill in Set Depth (ftKB), Set Tension (lb), and OD (in).
+For each string, fill in Set Depth (ftKB), Set Tension (lb), and OD (in).
+Each string also shows a String Min Drift (auto-calculated as the smallest drift across its rows) and a Centralizers count.

 1.3 Add Casing Rows

-Inside each string click Add Row to add joints, shoes, and float collars.
+Inside each string click Add Row to add joints, shoes, and other components.

 FieldWhat it does